Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Just before the electrical barrage landed, he extended a purple frequency shield as his back faced.
 He was above Noah and Mio, the frequency shield created a dome that prevented multiple strikes from landing on the ground.
 Eunie and Taion looked from afar.

-===
 As the electrical barrage dissipated, Lanz's ouroboros {{footnote: From now on, we'll name the Ouroboros based on who was controlling the ouroboros.
 With hindsight bias to look into the future, we would know there were 6 forms of ouroboros altogether, corresponds to our 6 protagonists, so you won't get confused.}} landed in front of them, Noah prompted: "Lanz...
 That form...
 You mean..."
 He released Mio as she got up on her feet.

 Sena didn't like to be forgotten, "Hey, I'm here too!"

 Mio: "Sena as well?
 So then..."

-K didn't give them time, was happy they gathered together than split out, "Well, lookee here...
+K didn't give them time, was happy they gathered together than splitted out, "Well, lookee here...
 Fooound you."
-A single beam barrage was launched at them, which Lanz's ouroboros blocked it again, which he 'pushed' above him.
+He threw a beam at them, which Lanz's ouroboros blocked, both hands over his head.

 Lanz: "That mudder..."

-Taion spreaded out his Mondo, Eunie stuck her staff onto the ground; both created a huge healing ring that heal the ouroboros (and Mio and Noah as well, if they were injured).
+Taion spreaded out his Mondo, Eunie stuck her staff onto the ground; their combination created a huge healing ring that rejuvenated the Ouroboros (and Mio and Noah, they were probably injured).

 Sena warned, "Lanz!
 We can't keep this up!"